elquna/risevest/README.md

 npx prisma generate
 Run ts-node src/index.ts the project in development mode.

+# Test URL

 The app is deployed in a remote test server with BASE URL  https://mocktest-4lvw.onrender.com

+# Postnam documentation

 The postman documentation can be found here https://documenter.getpostman.com/view/12000186/U16gP6v3

-#Part of the test involved a query to be optimised
+# Part of the test involved a query to be optimised

-#Query with performance issue
+# Query with performance issue

 SELECT users.id, users.name, posts.title, comments.content
 FROM users
 LEFT JOIN posts ON users.id = posts.userId